A Backstepping-KKL observer for a cascade of a nonlinear ODE with a heat equation: Abstract

 \section{Abstract}

 We propose an observer design for a cascaded system composed of an arbitrary nonlinear ordinary differential equation (ODE) with a 1D heat equation.
 The nonlinear output of the ODE imposes a boundary condition on one side of the heat equation, while the measured output is on the other side.
 The observer design combines an infinite-dimensional Kazantzis-Kravaris/Luenberger (KKL) observer for the ODE with a backstepping observer for the heat equation.
 This construction is the first extension of the KKL methodology to infinite-dimensional systems.
-We establish the convergence of the observer under a differential observability condition on the ODE.
+The dynamics are embedded into an appropriate target system via a Backstepping-KKL map.
+Under a differential observability condition on the ODE, this embedding is shown to be injective.
+Moreover, observer convergence is guaranteed if the inverse map is uniformly continuous.
 The effectiveness of the proposed approach is illustrated in numerical simulations.